 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-- Overall, we rate Autism Speaks a Mild Pseudoscience source based on promotion of some therapies that are not entirely evidence based.
-Otherwise they are Mostly Factual in reporting.
+- Overall, we rate Autism Speaks a Mild Pseudoscience source based on the promotion of some therapies that are not entirely evidence based.
+Otherwise, they are Mostly Factual in reporting.

 Factual Reporting: MOSTLY FACTUAL